Langston Golf Course: Elder years

-RFK Stadium parking lot issue
+Robert F. Kennedy Memorial Stadium parking lot issue

-RFK Stadium.
+Robert F. Kennedy Memorial Stadium.
 On the island to the right of the bridge are the first nine holes of Langston Golf Course (just off-screen).

 In April 1983, the National Park Service chose a new company, Golf Course Specialists, to manage Langston Golf Course.
 The company reopened the course by Memorial Day weekend.
 The company considered Langston the worst golf course in the entire D.C. metropolitan area when it took over.
 The clubhouse had chicken wire over the windows to prevent breakage, iron bars covered all windows and doors, and buildings and the course had been heavily vandalized.
 The greens were in very bad condition, and poor neighborhood children would sneak onto the course and steal balls in play so that they could sell them back to golfers.
 Over the next five years, numerous improvements were made to the course.
 To discourage kids from stealing golf balls, course manager Wallace "Sarge" McCombs (a former United States Army sergeant) hired many of the children to find lost balls in the traps and rough.
 The rough was groomed, greens resodded, security patrols increased to reduce daylight and after-hours crime, and a community outreach program implemented.
 Trash was cleared from the fairways and greens, water coolers were placed at each tee, portable toilets were put on the course at strategic spots, and clubhouse and course etiquette rigidly enforced.
 The number of golfers climbed from a low of 20,000 in 1981 to 33,000 in 1986 and a projected 40,000 in 1987.
 Gross revenues also rose significantly, from $70,000 in 1983 to a projected $150,000 in 1987.